Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-intro.md

 -   [`minecraft:destructible_by_mining`](/blocks/block-components#destructible-by-mining) defines how long the player will need to mine the block until it breaks.
 Currently, it isn't possible to set different destroy times for different tools.
 -   [`minecraft:destructible_by_explosion`](/blocks/block-components#destructible-by-explosion) defines the resistance to explosions.
 The higher the value, the lower the chance of destruction.
--   [`minecraft:friction`](/blocks/block-components#friction) defines how much friction the block has.
-For example, soul sand has a high value for friction, so it slows the players.
-Ice has a lower friction value, so it has a slippery effect.
-The friction of classic blocks such as wood or stone is `0.4`.
 -   [`minecraft:map_color`](/blocks/block-components#map-color) is the hex color code that will be displayed on a Minecraft map to represent this block. `#ffffff` means white.
 You can get hex codes for other colors [here](https://www.google.com/search?q=hex+color+picker).
 -   [`minecraft:light_dampening`](/blocks/block-components#light-dampening) defines how much light will be blocked from passing through.
 -   [`minecraft:light_emission`](/blocks/block-components#light-emission) defines the light level the block will output.